franklongford/ColECM/README.rst

 	Anisotropy analysis
 	Flags are optional and can be entered in the command line or selected later during the analysis process.

+		-param	Name of simulation parameter file
 		-traj	Name of trajectory file to analyse
-		-param	Name of parameter file
+		-out	Name of simulation output file to analyse
 		-gif	Name of gif file to be created
 		-res	Image resolution parameter (1-10)
 		-sharp	Image sharpness parameter (1-10)